mackenziekbrooks/dci102-f18-humanities-data/Unit 2/unit2_assignments.md

 The final assignment for this unit a piece of reflective writing.
 Talk about your feelings.
 What have you learned?
 What has been challenging?
 How has your relationship with technology changed?
 What would you have done differently?
 What new strategies will you try in the next unit?

-Specs:

-* Due Tuesday 11/7 by 2:30pm.
+** Due Tuesday, November 6, 2018 at 2:45pm**

+* 1 point for assignment delivery:
+	* On time
+	* 300-500 words
-* Submit via your Box folder.
+	* Submit on Box.
 You are welcome, but not required to post to your website.
-* 300-500 words.
-* Address the following:
+* 4 points for addressing the following:
 	* What have you learned?
 	* What has been challenging?
 	* How has your relationship with technology changed?
 What about your conception of data?
 	* What would you have done differently?
 	* What new strategies will you try in the next unit?
+	* What other projects (in school or life) could benefit from text analysis methods?

 ## Blog posts